About Criminal Law

 In the Wisconsin Innocence Project, UW law students, under the direct supervision of clinical faculty, investigate and litigate claims of innocence in cases involving inmates in state and federal prisons in Wisconsin and elsewhere.
 The project is available to students who are accepted into the program in the summer after their first or second year of law school and requires a one year commitment (Summer full time, and an additional 7 credits divided between the following fall and spring terms).

-The Legal Assistance to Institutionalized Persons Project, known as LAIP, is the largest of the Remington Center's clinical projects.
+The Legal Assistance to Incarcerated People Project, known as LAIP, is the largest of the Remington Center's clinical projects.
 In LAIP, students work under the direct supervision of clinical faculty to provide legal assistance to state and federal prison inmates throughout Wisconsin.